-(a) A credit balance in the obligor's favor has resulted from the overcollection; and
+(a) A credit balance in the obligor's favor has resulted from the overcollection; and $\P$

-(b) The obligee or child attending school under ORS 107.108 and OAR 137-055-5110 may, within 30 days of the date of the notice from the Department, submit a written request to the Department for an administrative review to determine if the Department's record-keeping and accounting related to calculation of the credit balance is correct.
+(b) The obligee or child attending school under ORS 107.108 and OAR 137-055-5110 may, within 30 days of the date of the notice from DCSthe Department, submit a written request to DCSthe Department for an administrative review to determine if DCSthe Department's record-keeping and accounting related to calculation of the credit balance is correct.¶

-(5) The Department will conduct the administrative review, within 30 days of receiving the party's written request, and will send written notification to the parties of the results of the review.
+(5) DCSThe Department will conduct the administrative review, within 30 days of receiving the party's written request, and will send written notification to the parties of the results of the review.¶

-(6) In any case where the Department is required to return overcollected funds to an obligor under section (2) of this rule, the obligor may elect to forego the return of some or all of the overcollected funds and to instead use any credit balance amount thus established under this rule to offset the obligor's future ongoing support obligation or arrears.
-An obligor wishing to elect this option must notify the Department before the Department has returned such funds to the obligor.
+(6) In any case where DCSthe Department is required to return overcollected funds to an obligor under section (2) of this rule, the obligor may elect to forego the return of some or all of the overcollected funds and to instead use any credit balance amount thus established under this rule to offset the obligor's future ongoing support obligation, genetic test fees or arrears.
+An obligor wishing to elect this option must notify DCS before DCSthe Department before the Department has returned such funds to the obligor.

-STATUTORY/OTHER AUTHORITY: ORS 25.020, 25.125, 180.345
+Statutory/Other Authority: ORS 25.020, 25.125, 180.345